 About Exeter Observer ⁄ Rationale

-Our political system is proving unfit for purpose just as a new class of intractable problems that demand urgent resolution are being addressed by people whose decisions are often their cause.
+Our political system is proving unfit for purpose just as new, intractable problems that demand urgent resolution are being addressed by people whose decisions are often their cause.

-The local democracy we need depends on people being sufficiently well-informed about what is going on to actively engage with all this in the interests of their family, friends and communities.
+The local democracy we need depends on people being sufficiently well-informed about what is going on to actively engage in the interests of their family, friends and communities.

 It doesn’t work without ready access to relevant, accurate, timely reporting on who is deciding what on whose behalf and what the costs and consequences of those decisions will be.